Spring Training Trip 2010

 nerdiness.
 I have an Excel template that

-I stole borrowed from baseballscorecard.com (they said
+I stole borrowed from baseballscorecard.com

 it was okay) and tweaked to my liking.
 I